AntonYuryev/Embase-API-Python-SDK/README.md

 # Embase-API-Python-SDK
-Sample code to access EMBASE API
+Sample Python code to access EMBASE API and process its response